wenlzhang/obsidian-todoist-context-bridge/README.md

     - Customizable regex patterns for text cleaning
     - Remove timestamps, emojis, tags, and more
     - Keep task names clean and focused in Todoist

+## The Story Behind This Plugin

+[Obsidian Todoist Context Bridge](https://exp.ptkm.net/obsidian-todoist-context-bridge) was crafted with five [PTKM Core Principles](https://exp.ptkm.net/ptkm-core-principles) that shape its functionality:

+- **Task-Centered Workflow**: Prioritizing efficient task management and natural workflow integration
+- **Context Preservation**: Ensuring no valuable information is lost in the task management process
+- **Linking Everything**: Bridging the gap between Obsidian and Todoist
+- **Focus on Priority**: Helping users concentrate on what truly matters
+- **Reliable Redundancy**: Maintaining data integrity through smart synchronization

+This plugin was born from a real-world challenge: the need to effectively highlight and track important tasks while preserving their complete context.
+As both an Obsidian enthusiast and Todoist power user, I discovered that while not every note-taking task warranted a place in my task manager, the crucial ones deserved focused attention and reliable tracking.

+### The Challenge

+Modern knowledge workers face a common dilemma: Obsidian excels at capturing tasks with rich context - embedding them within notes, projects, and thought processes.
+However, these important tasks can easily become buried in an ocean of notes and ideas.
+Todoist shines at task tracking and highlighting, but traditionally lacks the deep context that birthed these tasks.

+### The Bridge

+This plugin elegantly solves this challenge through four key mechanisms:

+1. **Selective Sync**: Thoughtfully choose which tasks deserve promotion to your Todoist workflow
+2. **Contextual Links**: Maintain robust bidirectional connections to your original Obsidian notes
+3. **Reliable Redundancy**: Ensure task security through strategic presence in both systems
+4. **Focused Management**: Keep your task system lean and relevant by promoting only what matters

+## Features

 ### Flexible Date Handling